mystdeim/java-samples/readme.md

 # Samples

 ## Eventbus
-The simples implementation of EventBus design pattern.
+The simplest implementation of EventBus design pattern.

 To connection handler:
 ```java